 Financial child support in Gilbert Arizona is determined by following Arizona’s Child Support Guidelines.
 The Guidelines are reviewed and revised every few years and provide the framework through which the family law courts determine how much one parent should pay the other parent for the support of the parties’ children.
 The philosophy behind child-support is to even the playing field so that both parents are sharing the financial burden of raising and caring for their children.
 This usually means family law judges must look at a variety of factors that influence how much child support is paid before imposing a child support obligation on one parent.

-Although there are several factors a court must consider when making a determination as to how much child support should be paid, without a doubt, there are two factors that weigh more heavily than all the others: the income of each parent and the amount of parenting time each parent exercises.
+Our Child Support Lawyers in Gilbert AZ will tell you there are several factors a court must consider when making a determination as to how much child support should be paid.
+Without a doubt, there are two factors that weigh more heavily than all the others: the income of each parent and the amount of parenting time each parent exercises.

 Gilbert Arizona law requires that all child-support awards be paid through the Support Clearinghouse via automatic wage assignment.
 This means that the parent obligated to pay child-support will have his or her wages garnished, typically twice per month, to satisfy the monthly child-support obligation.
-By making all payments to the Support Clearinghouse, the parent who receives child support is assured that he or she will get his or her child-support payment each month.
+By making all payments to the Support Clearinghouse, the parent who receives child support is assured that he or she will get his or her child support payment each month.
 In addition, the Support Clearinghouse tracks each and every child-support payment.
 This minimizes disputes regarding missed child-support payments.
-It is important to note that the parent obligated to pay child-support is responsible for making sure all payments are made to the Clearinghouse.
+It is important to note that the parent obligated to pay child support is responsible for making sure all payments are made to the Clearinghouse.
 Any payments not made through the Clearinghouse can be considered a gift under Arizona law.
-Failure to make child-support payments on a consistent and regular basis will result in an arrearage which accumulates interest at the statutory rate.
-Moreover, except in the most exceptional circumstances, child support arrearages are not dischargeable in bankruptcy.
+Failure to make child-support payments on a consistent and regular basis will result in an arrearage that accumulates interest at the statutory rate.
+Moreover, except in the most exceptional circumstances, child support arrears are not dischargeable in bankruptcy.
 In other words, it is extremely difficult to avoid paying child support in Arizona.
-The obligation to pay child-support does not cease until after the last minor child turns 18 and graduates from high school.
+The obligation to pay child support does not cease until after the last minor child turns 18 and graduates from high school.

 Child-support is one of the most important issues in any divorce case.
-The legal team and lawyers at Jensen Law understand how important and stressful this issue can be.
+The child support lawyers at Jensen Family Law in Gilbert AZ understand how important and stressful this issue can be.
 We are committed to aggressively pursuing effective and practical child-support solutions for our clients.
 Our philosophy is to make sure that you understand the child-support process in Arizona.
 It is our goal to passionately and compassionately make sure your most important asset, your children, are protected and have the support they need.
-Please contact us today for free consultation regarding your Arizona child-support issues.
+Please contact us today for a consultation regarding your Arizona child-support issues.